military-road-map/military-road-map/README.md

 Api Routes:
-GET /api/user/checklists -> Returns user object with all checklists for logged in user POST /api/user/checklists -> Modifies the checklist the user has for logged in user
+GET /api/user/checklists -> Returns user object with all checklists for logged in user POST /api/user/checklists -> Modifies all the the user has for logged in user

 GET /api/checklist/[type].js -> Gets the template for a specific checklist POST /api/checklist/[type].js -> Modifies a specific checklist